porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/02-molecules/buttons/button-regular.md

 - The content is always positioned top left aligned within the button.
 - Button dimensions:
   - __Width:__ By default, the button width is determined by the specific content length.
-  - __Height:__ Standard size 50 px (padding left/right 18 px), small size 30 px (padding left/right 12 px).
-If it gets multilined, the Button Regular grows to the bottom, keeping its initial padding.
+  - __Height:__ If it gets multilined, the Button Regular grows to the bottom, keeping its initial padding.
 - The Button Regular comes in 2 different sizes.
 The small size is only to be used in dedicated cases, when a standard size is not appropriate (usually for lack of space).
 - Different types of buttons are available to be used for specific contexts:
   - __Basic:__ Default button in grey (standard) or white (inverted).